stuartellis/stuartellis-site-hugo/content/articles/powershell.md

 Follow [these instructions](https://github.com/powershell/powershell#telemetry) to disable the telemetry in PowerShell Core.
 The PowerShell Core installer creates a directory called `/usr/local/microsoft/`, with one subdirectory per PowerShell installation.

-Once PowerShell Core is installed, type *pwsh* in a Terminal window to start a PowerShell session:

-    pwsh

 ## Tools ##

 The current versions of PowerShell include features to install extra modules from